Construction Networking Event in UAE | Technology ConFex

 Opening

-James Dearsley, CEO, Verv
+James Dearsley, Chief Executive Officer, Verv

 The future of real estate: Emerging PropTech and investment trends